Men across America are getting vasectomies ‘as an act of love’

 “We already know that men don’t always want to wear condoms, or they don’t work, or well, they take them off,” Esgar Guarín said with a sigh and chuckle.
 He is a family medicine doctor who runs SimpleVas in Iowa and performed Gress’s vasectomy.

 Guarín trained under Stein and joined his movement.
-“We have to invest in helping men understand how easy and safe vasectomies are.”
+“We have to invest in helping men understand how easy and safe vasectomies are,” he said.
 After having two children, Guarín performed a vasectomy on himself.

-The doctors also started “Responsible Men’s Clubs,” chat groups so men could share information such as how sexual performance is just fine after the procedure, and that it “doesn’t take away their manhood, but in fact makes them a better man,” Guarín said.
+The doctors also started “Responsible Men’s Clubs,” chat groups where men can share information such as how sexual performance is just fine after the procedure, and that it “doesn’t take away their manhood, but in fact makes them a better man,” Guarín said.

 One man asked for a sort of “vasectomy passport,” a letter from Guarín to show his wife that sex would now be free of worry.

-Brad Younts, 45, said his wife Lizz Gardner wants him to become a “vasectomy evangelist,” after he had the “simple procedure” without any problems.
+Brad Younts, 45, said his wife, Lizz Gardner, wants him to become a “vasectomy evangelist,” after he had the “simple procedure” without any problems.

 “Men are big babies.
 Considering everything women go through — menstruation, Pap smears, OB/GYN visits,” said Younts, who lives in Chicago.
 “I’m proud I did it.
 And I went on to tell two friends who are also looking into it, too.”